 Events and Things To Do in Boston in March

-This post covers the top things to do in Boston in March, including free, nighttime, as well as family-friendly events and activities, all updated for 2020.
+This post covers the top things to do in Boston in March, including free, nighttime, as well as family-friendly events and activities.

 - Top 10

 - Nighttime Activities

 - Things to Do in Boston (any time of year)

 TOP 10 EVENTS AND THINGS TO DO IN BOSTON IN MARCH

 The following section will cover the most popular and interesting activities available in Boston during this time of year.

 In addition to our top 10, you may also want to consider one of the following attractions or tours:

 - Bunker Hill Monument